Management

 Working with your dentist

 After cancer treatment, you may have a high risk for cavities for the rest of your life.
-Talk with your cancer healthcare provider and your dentist to find out what you can do to take care of your mouth.
+Talk with your cancer doctor and your dentist to find out what you can do to take care of your mouth.
 Make sure to see your dentist regularly.
 Tell your dentist about any new problems so they can be treated right away.

 Featured in

-© 2025 The StayWell Company, LLC.
+© 2026 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare provider's instructions.

 Heart on hand icon